-- Recognising potential risks to themselves and considering how they wish to reduce the risks of being harmed or exploited. - Identifying strengths, skills, support, and networks they could use to avoid potentially abusive situations. - Being aware of what to do if an abusive situation arises for example how to get help, how or where to report concerns.
+- Recognising potential risks to themselves and considering how they wish to reduce the risks of being harmed or exploited. - Identifying what strengths, skills, support and networks they could use to avoid potentially abusive situations. - Being aware of what to do if an abusive situation arises i.e. how to get help, how to report concerns.